 H1 2018 H2 2018

 Drilling subsurface brine targets

 Laboratory results

-Data analysis, r new target selection
+Data analysis, new target selection

 Initial process and scoping studies

 Follow-up drilling

 - WML has analyzed data collected from field work studies, including resistivity tests which are used for locating subsurface brines.
-The result of the analysis has yielded two drill targets which are planned for completion in 1Q2018 and laboratory analysis available in 2Q2018.
-This data is anticipated to demonstrate the Company's thesis: that the above ground lake at the Laguna Verde, which was originally anticipated to be the only potential resource of lithium, is in fact a small part of a much larger lithium basin where the bulk of anticipated lithium brines are located underneath the lake in permeable layers that form the salar basin. - As part of the recently completed work program, WML has retained Tenova to test brines from Laguna Verde for lithium (and other elements) grade, as well as to begin recovery technology testing.
-The results of that work were announced in 3Q2017 Tenova recovery processes (LiP[TM] and LiSX[TM]) removed approximately 88% of the calcium and 97% of the magnesium from the brine and yielded a Li2SO4 solution with purity greater than 99.9%.
+The result of the analysis has led the Company to combine existing data with laboratory work and engineering studies to best understand the potential economics and characteristics of a potential lithium extract operation, with the possibility in the future to target a wider zone of lithium.
+The Company's thesis is the above ground lake at the Laguna Verde, which was originally anticipated to be the only potential resource of lithium, is in fact a small part of a much larger lithium basin where the bulk of anticipated lithium brines are located underneath the lake in permeable layers that form the salar basin. - As part of the recently completed work program, WML has retained Tenova to test brines from Laguna Verde for lithium (and other elements) grade, as well as to begin recovery technology testing.
+The results of that work were announced in 3Q2017 Tenova recovery processes (LiPTM and LiSXTM) removed approximately 88% of the calcium and 97% of the magnesium from the brine and yielded a Li2SO4 solution with purity greater than 99.9%.